lrug/lrug.org/source/posting-jobs/index.html.md

 You'll need to be signed up to the mailing list in order to post (this helps us protect the group from spam).
 You can do so on the [mailing list page][mailing-list] -- look for the section "Subscribing to Chat".

-## Put `[JOBS]` in the subject
+## Prefix your subject with `[JOBS]`

 Alas, there are some people who are definitely not interested in any opportunities.
-You can help them by adding `[JOBS]` to the start of your subject line, which they can then use to filter your email appropriate. __Please use "[JOBS]" exactly, in uppercase, surrounded by square brackets.__
+You can help them by adding `[JOBS]` to the start of your subject line, which they can then use to filter your email appropriate. __Please use "[JOBS]" exactly, in uppercase, surrounded by square brackets.
+So, for example, if you wanted to post with the subject "Senior Rubyist needed, remote OK", you should use the subject line `[JOBS] Senior Rubyist needed, remote OK`.

 ## Be as specific as possible